PennCIS233/Practical-HW2/README.md

 ### Design Overview:

 In `election_smart_contract.py`, you will be creating a smart contract that conducts an election with multiple discrete choices.
 You will define each choice as a byte string and user accounts will be able to register and vote for any of the choices.
-There is a configurable election period defined by global variable, `ElectionEnd` which is relative to the current time
+There is a configurable election period defined by global variable, `ElectionEnd`, a round number denoting when the election will end, relative to the current time.

+Voting Requirements:

-- An account must register in order to vote
+- An account must register in order to vote.
 - Accounts cannot vote more than once.
-Accounts that close out of the application before the voting period has concluded, denoted by the global variable, ElectionEnd
+Accounts that close out of the application before the voting period has concluded, denoted by the global variable, `ElectionEnd`, will have their vote removed.
-- The creator of the election has to approve every account that opts in
+- The creator of the election has to approve every account that opts in.

-Here's simplified overview of the election smart contract:
+Smart contract procedure

 1. Creator deploys smart contract
 2. User(s) opt-in to the contract
 3. Creator approves/reject user's ability to vote
-4. Approved user can cast vote once
+4. Approved user can cast vote once.
-    4b.
 Approved user who voted can remove their vote (potentially then revote) if they closeout or clear program
 5. Repeat 2 to 4 for each user who opts-in before the election end
 6. Election ends and no further changes (opt-ins, votes, approvals/rejects) can be made to the election